s39674/Image2schematic/README.md

 $ python3 detectingPoints.py
 ```

-now you should have `PointsFileFor_Board8.png.txt` file under `output/Files`.
+Now you should have `PointsFileFor_Board8.png.txt` file under `output/Files`.
 This file should include all the coordinates (x,y) of the board electrical points.

-Currently there are just two examples: `Board8.png` and `Board9.png`, but feel free to try it on other board images and post your result in the `Discussions` tab.
+Currently there are only a few examples, located at: `assets/Example_images/Board_images/`, but feel free to try it on other board images and post your result in the `Discussions` tab.

 <p align="left"><img src="assets/Example_images/Board_images/Board8.png" alt="assets/Example_images/Board_images/Board8.png" width="400"/></p>